-The best presentations are stories – they have a beginning, a middle, and an end.
+The best presentations are delivered as stories – they have a beginning, a middle, and an end.
 Write your story out, as an essay or even just as outline notes.
 Define the introduction, the main content, the summary.

 The Secret Of Success: Post-It™ Notes

 The next time that you need to put a presentation together, don’t start by going to your computer and opening-up a blank slide template.
 Instead, take out a couple of pens, some paper – and some Post-It notes.

 Storyboard your presentation as if you were writing a play, or a movie script.
 Why?
 Because that’s exactly what you’re doing.

 Try to craft the presentation to have a natural flow, leading the presenter and the audience to the conclusion and summary.
 Write or draw on the Post-Its as to how you want the message to come across.
 Not literally – don’t write down slide titles, or bullet-points.
 Just the information that you want your audience to remember once the presentation is over.

 Refine and edit the Post-Its.
 Stick them to the wall, edit their content, change their order.
 Refine, iterate and tweak until you have a basic skeleton of how the story needs to be told.

 Once you’ve got the basic outline to your story, only then is it time to sit in front of your computer.

 PowerPoint, Keynote, Spark, or whatever isn’t the presentation.
 The content is the presentation.
 Refining your message using analog tools keeps you focused on designing the optimal delivery of the content, rather than if the next slide should have a fade-out transition rather than a wipe right-to-left.